March Student Spotlight – Timothy Chad Davenport

 September Student Spotlight – Patrick Taft

-I am in process of acquiring some used inventory to refurbish and continue to hone this craft, and make some money.
+I am in the process of acquiring some used inventory to refurbish and continue to hone this craft and make some money.

 August Student Spotlight – Roy Jenkins

 What a great experience with Modern Gun Repair.
 The hands-on projects made you really understand why things needed to be done a certain way.
 I have enjoyed learning and collecting helpful information to make me a successful gunsmith.
 I will be applying to many gun shops as soon as I retire from the military which will be in a month.
 I look forward to learning more about the business and opening my own business one day!

 Thanks again Modern Gun Repair, you have given me the tools to make my career as a gunsmith have no limits!

 I have owned and handled guns for over 40 years.
 Therefore, I thought I knew a lot about how they operated and how to clean and maintain them in good working order.
 While going through the study materials, I found out that I did not know as much as I thought.

 The wheels are in motion to start my own gun repair business.
 The business set up has cleared the state controllers office and I have received my federal tax ID along with state sales tax certificate.
 Application for FFL has been with the ATF for about a week.

 It’s been great working with the MGS staff.
 I have recommended your school to several friends and family